lizandconor/lizandconorhugo/content/getting-here.md

 ## Electronic Travel Authorization
 Guests coming from Ireland, the UK and other [visa-exempt countries](https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/entry-requirements-country.html) will need an Electronic Travel Authorization (eTA).
 You can apply for an eTA on the [Government of Canada website](https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta.html).
 The application process costs CAD $7 and only takes a few minutes.

 ## Flights

 ### Airports

-The nearest airports to Victoria are listed below.
+The most convenient airports for Victoria are listed below.
-We recommend booking in good time to get the best fares, and consider doing a multi-city trip.

  * Victoria International Airport (YYJ) (_approx.
 35 minutes from the city centre by [shuttle bus](https://yyjairportshuttle.com/)_)
  * Vancouver International Airport (YVR)